-28. Use of reasonable force
+31. Use of reasonable force

-- The school has in place a policy for the use of reasonable force which enables and supports staff to make appropriate physical contact and use reasonable force to safeguard children.
+- There are circumstances when it is appropriate for staff in schools and colleges to use 'reasonable force' to safeguard children.
 The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
+This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a child needs to be restrained to prevent violence or injury.
+'Reasonable' in these circumstances means 'using no more force than is needed'.
+The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom. - [School name] has in place a policy for the use of reasonable force which enables and supports staff to make appropriate physical contact and use reasonable force to safeguard children.
+The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
+'Reasonable' in these circumstances means 'using no more force than is needed'. - The school's policy follows DfE guidance Use of reasonable force in schools, and includes:

-'Reasonable' in these circumstances means 'using no more force than is needed'. - The school's policy follows DfE guidance Use of reasonable force in schools, and includes: - response to risks presented by incidents involving children with additional vulnerability SEND, mental health or with medical conditions, - duties under the Equality Act 2010 in relation to making reasonable adjustments, nondiscrimination and their Public Sector Equality Duty - positive and proactive behaviour support to reduce the occurrence of challenging behaviour and the need to use reasonable force.
+- response to risks presented by incidents involving children with additional vulnerability SEND, mental health or with medical conditions, - duties under the Equality Act 2010 in relation to making reasonable adjustments, nondiscrimination and their Public Sector Equality Duty - positive and proactive behaviour support to reduce the occurrence of challenging behaviour and the need to use reasonable force.